kingarthurdavis78/startup/README.md

 ## HTML deliverable

-For this deliverable I added the application structure.
+For this deliverable, I added the application structure.

-- **HTML pages** - 14 HTML pages that represent the ability to join a game, choose a game to host, respond to a prompt, vote, display the scoreboard,login, and create an account.
+- **HTML pages** - 14 HTML pages that represent the ability to join a game, choose a game to host, respond to a prompt, vote, display the scoreboard, login, and create an account.
 - **Links** - Game Selection -> Waiting Room -> Game Instruction -> Response -> Voting -> Display Score -> Response or index
 - **Text** - All of the questions are represented as textual elements.
-The about section hosts a lot of text as well.
+The About section hosts a lot of text as well.
 - **Images** - Logo in the top left of the page.
-For each of the games there is an associated crown icon.
+For each of the games, there is an associated crown icon.
 - **Login** - Input box and submit button for login.
-Also option to create an account.
+Also, the option to create an account.
 - **Database** - The voting choices represent data pulled from the database.
 Questions are pulled from a database.
-- **WebSocket** - The count of voting results represent the tally of realtime votes.
+- **WebSocket** - The count of voting results represents the tally of real-time votes.

 ## CSS deliverable

-For this deliverable I properly styled the application into its final appearance.
+For this deliverable, I properly styled the application into its final appearance.

 - Header, footer, and main content body
-- **Navigation elements** - I removed text decoration
+- **Navigation elements** - I removed text-decoration
 - **Responsive to window resizing** - My app looks great on all window sizes and devices.
 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Consistent font size and color